Current Students - Life in the UK

 • Constantly meeting new people

-• Being separated from your loved ones and the people who you would usually turn to for advice
+• Being separated from your loved ones and the people whom you would usually turn to for advice

 • The climate